CartoDB/analytics-toolbox-core/clouds/databricks/README.md

 # CARTO Analytics Toolbox for Databricks

 CARTO Analytics Toolbox for Databricks provides geospatial functionality leveraging the GeoMesa SparkSQL capabilities.
 It implements Spatial Hive UDFs.
-In order to install the toolbox the library (jar-with-dependencies) needs to be installed in the cluster you are using, and the Hive UDFs registered via createUDFs sql script
+In order to install the toolbox the library (jar-with-dependencies) needs to be installed in the cluster you are using, and the Hive UDFs registered via modules.sql SQL script

 ## Tools